+The severity of a drought would determine the scale of the event.
+Roughly 30% of Douglas residents and businesses are served by Douglas Municipal Water, while most others (70%) utilize individual private well water (please see Figure 6: Water Distribution System Plan page 43).
 The US Drought Monitor also records information on historical drought occurrence.
 Unfortunately, data are only available at the state level.
-US Drought Monitor categorizes drought on a D0-D4 scale as shown below.
+The US Drought Monitor categorizes drought on a D0-D4 scale as shown below.